Uncertainty-Aware Measurement of Scenario Suite Representativeness for Autonomous Systems: A representativeness metric

 To account for prior uncertainty, let $\boldsymbol{y}^{(0)} \in \mathcal{Y}_{\text{TOD}}\subseteq\Delta_{K-1}$ (where, $\mathcal{Y}_{\text{TOD}}$ is the set of all possible prior mean vectors) and $n^{(0)}\in[\underline{n},\overline{n}]$.
 Then the \emph{posterior credal set} is

 The joint posterior forms a family of Dirichlet distributions over the simplex, whose lower and upper envelopes are attained at the extreme points of $\mathcal{Y}_{\text{TOD}}$ and $[\underline{n}, \overline{n}]$.
-Marginally, each $\theta_k$ follows a corresponding family of Beta distributions, with posterior bounds obtained in the same way.
+Marginally, each $\theta_k$ follows a corresponding family of Beta\footnote{This is the mathematical property of the Dirichlet.} distributions, with posterior bounds obtained in the same way.

 \end{theorem}